 - And last, if you will be RV Living and not having to move sites very often, then live in style with a full outdoor sofa set.
 I see a lot of people with them in their campsites now.

-I feel like we literally have our life in these.
-We have one for wetsuits, tennis shoes and flip flops, backpacking essentials, climbing gear, and one dedicated just to Tatiana because she’s a hoarder but we love her dearly 💕.
+I feel like we have our life in these.
+We have one for wetsuits, tennis shoes and flip flops, backpacking essentials, and climbing gear, and one dedicated just to Tatiana because she’s a hoarder but we love her dearly 💕.

-I love being able to cook or at least food prep outside and so I always have a table (or two) set up outside for it.
+I love being able to cook or at least food prep outside so I always have a table (or two) set up outside for it.
 It’s certainly not a necessity, but it makes the experience nicer.

 If you camp in places prone to wildfires then it might be worth buying a propane fire pit.
-Also, if you camp places where it is cold, you might want a outdoor propane heater that is easy to move around.
+Also, if you camp in places where it is cold, you might want an outdoor propane heater that is easy to move around.

 A lot of families in the campgrounds we stay at have their kids carry walkie-talkies with them when they are out playing with friends in the campground and this way they can communicate to come home or make sure they are okay.
 Walkie-talkies are also great for backing up a huge trailer because when my kids spot me in the back, I can’t hear them that far away.